jalotra/Neural_Network_From_Scratch/README.md

 ## Implementing neural networks ##

 All the methods related to neural network are implemented in `src\classifier.c`.
-Check the below mentioned in this file.
+Check all the  mentioned functions in this file.

 A neural network is made up of a number of layers or fully connected layers.
 Each layer has following entites:
 1. Input neurons